BlakeRain/blakerain.com/content/blog/album-of-the-year-2025/index.md

 # Runners Up

+Of course I can't just leave it at the one album; picking just one album was already pretty hard to do in the face of a year of enjoyable releases.
+So to molify myself a bit, here's four more runners
+    up for the year.

 ## ❷ Sin Deliverance - Universe of Nightmares

 {{< bandcamp album="106313663" url="https://sindeliverance.bandcamp.com/album/universe-of-nightmares-remixed-remastered-instrumentals" >}}
 Universe of nightmares (Remixed/Remastered +Instrumentals) by Sin Deliverance
 {{< /bandcamp >}}

 To be honest, the [initial release] of this album in June was promising, but probably wouldn't have made this list; certainly not all the way up to second place.
 The newly [remixed and remastered] version, with the included bonus of instrumentals, was released in July.
 Unfortunately I didn't even find out about it until December.
 The listening experience has been improved to no end by the remaster.
 Tracks like [Distorted Reality] and [Universe of Nightmares] are now stand out tracks in their own right.

 [initial release]: https://sindeliverance.bandcamp.com/album/universe-of-nightmares
 [remixed and remastered]: https://sindeliverance.bandcamp.com/album/universe-of-nightmares-remixed-remastered-instrumentals